5 steps to planning a successful marketing campaign

 You’re ready to start your campaign

-Once you’ve determined a goal, how you’ll measure success, the contact frequency, the targeting / personalisation, the approach to control groups and A/B testing (and of course after you’ve done some tests), you’ll be ready to start the campaign and see what the results are.
+Once you’ve determined a goal, how you’ll measure success, the contact frequency, the targeting and personalisation and the approach to control groups and A/B testing (of course after you’ve done some tests), you’ll be ready to start the campaign and see what the results are.

 Dataminers believe in the intrinsic value of data, and we’re passionate about helping organisations unlock the potential of theirs.
-To speak to one of our business advisors about planning a marketing campaign, please get in touch with us today!
+To read more about optimising your campaigns, check out the Datamine Guide to Marketing Automation above.